hablullah/data-quran/ayah-translation/en-rwwad-quranenc.md

 # 4755

-reclining on lined up couches”.
-And We will marry them to houris of wide beautiful eyes.
+reclining on couches all lined up”.
+And We will marry them to houris with wide beautiful eyes.

 # 4756